API Status Get API Key

 Error Handling

 • Non-recoverable errors appear in the standard GraphQL errors array.
-These represent issues that are not caused by user input — such as authentication failures, missing resources, or server errors.
-Non-recoverable errors include an error code in the extensions object (e.g. NOT_FOUND, FORBIDDEN, UNAUTHORIZED, UNEXPECTED).
+These represent issues outside your control - authentication failures, missing resources, or server errors.
+They include an error code in the extensions object (e.g. NOT_FOUND, FORBIDDEN, UNAUTHORIZED, UNEXPECTED).

 • Recoverable errors (user errors) are returned as typed data in the response payload.
-These represent situations the user can act on — such as input validation failures or account limits being reached.
+These are situations you can act on, like input validation failures or account limits being reached.

 Mutations